spyren/Mecrisp-Cube/sdcard/man/BoardSupportPackage.md

 plex-emit    ( c -- )           Emit a character (writes a character to the Plex display) plex-emit?   ( -- f )           Plex ready to get a character (I2C not busy)

-hook-emit    ( -- a )           Hooks for redirecting terminal IO on the fly hook-emit?   ( -- a )
+hook-emit    ( -- a- )          Hooks for redirecting terminal IO on the fly hook-emit?   ( -- a- )

 plexpos!     ( u -- )           Set Plex cursor position/column u
 plexpos@     (  -- u )          Get the current Plex cursor position